The Quijote simulations: Data products

 \subsection{Halo catalogues}

 We save halo catalogues at each redshift for all the simulations; a total of 215500 halo catalogues.
 Halos are identified using the Friends-of-Friends (FoF) algorithm \citep{FoF}.
 We set the value of the linking length parameter to $b=0.2$.
 Each halo catalogue contains the positions, velocities, masses and total number of particles of each halo.
 Only CDM particles are linked in the FoF halos, as the contribution of neutrinos to the total halo mass is expected to be negligible \citep{Paco_11,Paco_12,Ichiki_Takada_2011, LoVerde_2014}.
 For simulations with large neutrino masses (e.g. the simulations in the LH$\nu w$) we also provide halo catalogues with the mass of halos being CDM plus neutrinos.
 The halo catalogues are saved in a binary format. \textsc{Pylians} can be used to read the catalogues.
+We only save halos that contain at least 20 CDM particles.
+We have not carried out an unbinding step to remove spurious halos.
+We thus caution the user to take this into account when using FoF halos with low number of particles.

 For a subset of the simulations we have also identified halos using the \textsc{AMIGA} halo finder \citep{AMIGA}.